Ancheer 27.5-inch Blue Spark Electric Bike Review

 We were pleasantly surprised by the Blue Spark's performance in our handling tests.
 In our cornering tests, we found that it made nice rounded turns with a smooth and predictable feel.
 It handles both short turns and long turns with the same consistency and control.
 It responded well to steering input at high and low speeds and never felt unsteady the way bikes with smaller wheels can.
 At 20 mph, while bombing down our test hill, it felt stable and unflappable thanks to its 27.5-inch wheels and longer wheelbase.

 We found the components attached to the Blue Spark to work relatively well throughout testing.
 Neither the drivetrain nor the brakes required any adjustment out of the box, and once we put this bike together, it was ready to roll without additional tinkering.
 The 24-speed Shimano drivetrain provides a huge gear range and ensures pedaling will be plenty easy even if you run out of battery mid-ride.
 We found the mechanical disc brakes to perform well, although they felt a little inconsistent, with a stopping distance of 22 feet in our full-speed stopping test.
 This bike does come with a suspension fork, which gets about 2 inches of sticky and inconsistent travel.
 While it helps with more significant impacts, this fork is more for show than its suspension performance.
 It also comes with 1.95-inch wide tires with a bit of knobby tread on them.
 These higher volume tires help smooth over the rough stuff and provide a little traction should you choose to do some light-duty dirt road or trail riding.
 That said, we wouldn't recommend doing any hardcore mountain biking on this bike despite its mountain bike looks.
-If that's your aim, see our review of the best electric mountain bikes.
+If that's your aim, see our review of electric mountain bikes.

 The overall comfort of the Blue Spark was relatively average.
 The seat was agreeable for long periods of riding while testing and our testers enjoyed the slightly wider handlebar.
 This bike does not have an adjustable stem, although it has a decent seat height range.
 Ancheer claims a rider height range of 5'1" to 6'4", but we respectfully disagree with that.
 Our six-foot-tall tester with a 32-inch inseam was nowhere close to getting proper leg extension while pedaling with the seat height maxed out.
 Sure, taller riders can use this bike, but you'll certainly want to get a longer seat post if you intend to do any pedaling.